Marshall Code 50 Review

 Nice thing about this amp is that there is plenty of power on tap and you don’t have to dime it.
 I find that when it is dimed, it gets a bit flubby in the bass.

 But thanks to the power output, it sounds good in a band setting and has plenty of headroom!

 Our choice of software this time around was Reaper, and to my surprise we got a pretty good guitar sound when recorded direct from the USB.

-To be honest, of all the modelers we review this is one of the better units in terms of sound and responsiveness.
+To be honest, of all the modelers we review, this is one of the better amps in terms of sound and responsiveness.